motor-js/motor-website/docs/1A Introduction.md

 allowing for custom user experiences powered by Qlik's associative engine.
 These mashups are often lengthy to develop and require specialist knowledge of the Qlik APIs.

-Motor has been developed to make building these dashboards easy by handling connection to the engine and providing complete components, graphs and utlities.
+Motor has been developed to make building these dashboards easy, by handling connection to the engine and providing complete components, graphs and utlities.

 Motor aims to provide the following: